 I don’t want to use nails to secure my beading.
 What glue should I use?

-Eventually, you will need to remove the beading, so we don’t recommend composite adhesives like Araldite.
+Eventually, you must remove the beading, so we don’t recommend composite adhesives like Araldite.
 We favour a dedicated laminate adhesive sealant from a reputable brand like EVO-STIK, Everbuild or Force.

 I can’t find an exact colour match for my laminate.
 What should I do?